 Into the Future: Culture Power in Native American Art

-On display through October 22, 2017 at the Museum of Indian Arts & Culture
+On display through Oct 22, 2017 at the Museum of Indian Arts and Culture

 Sponge Bob Square Pants, Pac Man, and Curious George, all sporting a particularly Native American twist, are just a few images from popular mainstream culture seen in the exhibition, Into the Future: Culture Power in Native American Art.

-Featuring nearly 100 objects by more than fifty artists from the museum’s collections as well as others borrowed from collectors and artists, the work on view in Into the Future includes traditional clothing and jewelry, pottery and weaving, photography and video, through to comics, and on into cyberspace.
+Featuring nearly 100 objects by more than fifty artists from the museum’s collections as well as others borrowed from collectors and artists, the work on view in Into the Future will be in such various media as traditional clothing and jewelry, pottery and weaving, photography and video, through to comics, and on into cyberspace.

-Also on exhibit at the Museum of Indian Arts & Culture
+Also on exhibit at the Museum of Indian Arts and Culture

 New Mexico CulturePass